lifution/FSPopoverView/README.md

 }

 ```
-* If you need to display a list, use FSPopoverListView, which provides FSPopoverListTextItem by default.
-FSPopoverListView is data-driven, inherits FSPopoverListItem and FSPopoverListCell if you need to customize the item.
+* If you need to display a list, use `FSPopoverListView`, which provides `FSPopoverListTextItem` by default. `FSPopoverListView` is data-driven.
+Inherits `FSPopoverListItem` and `FSPopoverListCell` if you need to customize the item.
 ```Swift
 let features: [Feature] = [.copy, .message, .db, .qr, .settings] let items: [FSPopoverListItem] = features.map { feature in